-The MIKE URBAN+ Control module features advanced Real Time Control (RTC) simulation capabilities for urban drainage and sewer systems.
+The MIKE+ Control module features advanced control capabilities for urban drainage, sewer systems and river networks.
 It can describe various controllable devices and makes the definition of complex operational logic for interdependent regulators fully transparent and time efficient.
 The following controllable devices can be specified:

 - Pump

 - Weir

 - Gate in rectangular orifice (Blade moves from top to bottom)

 - Weir in rectangular orifice (Blade moves the bottom to top)

 - Valve

+- Culvert

+- Gate

+- Direct discharge

 The devices may be specified as directly controlled or PID-controlled, with control function evaluation based on a global system analysis.
-Each regulator or pump operates under the control logic encapsulated into a set of simple logical rules and control functions.
+Each structure operates under the control logic encapsulated into a set of simple logical rules and control functions.

-The MIKE 1D Control Module employs an algorithm that reads arbitrary input, not necessarily limited to states of the network itself, and sets the state of the simulation.
+The MIKE 1D Control module employs an algorithm that reads arbitrary input, not necessarily limited to states of the network itself, and sets the state of the simulation.
 Network state conditions include measurable and derived hydraulic and water quality variables (e.g. water level, flow, pollutant concentration, level difference), device status (e.g. gate position, pump ON/OFF) and the current control function.